tofuengine/tofuengine.github.io/_docs/tutorial-0.md

 exit-key-enabled=true
 ```

-More details about the available configuration settings can be found in the API reference.
-For the moment, all we need to know is that with this configuration file we are going to request a 320x240 virtual-screen that will be auto-scaled to fit the physical display as much as possible (while retaining windowed-mode, i.e. we aren't going full-screen), we are setting the window title to `Hello, Tofu!`, and the *exit-key* (i.e. the `ESCAPE` keyboard key) will be enabled.
+More details about the available configuration settings can be found in the [reference](/docs/configuration-file).
+For the moment, all we need to know is that with this configuration file we are going to request a `320x240` virtual-screen that will be auto-scaled to fit the physical display as much as possible (while retaining windowed-mode, i.e. we aren't going full-screen), window-title will be set to `Hello, Tofu!`, and *exit-key* (i.e. the `ESCAPE` keyboard key) will be enabled.

 Now it's time to tackle the program entry-point.
-We need to write a Lua script returning a "class" adhering to a specific prototype (more on this later).
+We need to write a Lua script returning a "class" adhering to a specific prototype (more on this [later](/docs/entry-point)).
 For the moment, just save the following script in the same folder you picked for the configuration file and name it `main.lua`.

 ```lua
 -- Include the modules we'll be using.